Gimba/course_project/READ.md

 # Getting and Cleaning Data Project

-This repo contains the code for course project of `Getting and Cleaning Data`.
+This repo contains the code for course project of Getting and Cleaning Data.

 ## Script explanation